top of page

 Eventually, the habit of putting out some ingredients on the bench after breakfast, ready for dinner, was ingrained.
 I still do this.
 It's definitely easier to plan meals in your mind, before waiting until you're tired and hungry.

 My cousin, Tania, preps veggies at the weekends, so they are ready to grab and go for work lunches, stir-fries and salads during the week.
+This not only saves time, but saves headspace.
+When you open the fridge wondering what to take to work, it's easier to make a healthy choice if the food is chopped and ready to go.

 Learning about the health benefits of the food and positive talk play a huge role in making the change too.

+Positively talking about the new foods to the family and myself, plus planning, prepping in advance, and using the diary were strategies which worked for me, even though it took a while.
 Now I crave only the healthier options and never feel like eating pasta or white rice.
 I love the earthy nutty flavour of quinoa and use sweet potato regularly as my carbohydrate in meals.
 These foods are associated with feeling good.
 Now the habit is in place, I chop up a tray of sweet potato to bake, or soak quinoa in the morning as second nature.

-• Crowding out: Hanging a new behaviour on an existing habit is a great way to adopt a new eating habit, without giving anything up initially.
-In this following example, the goal is to add more fruit & vegetables, then gradually replace the muffin:
+I love the strategy of adding a new habit (behaviour) onto an existing one, then gradually crowding out the original behaviour for that habit.
+This can be a useful way to adopt a new eating habit, without giving anything up initially.
+In this following example, the goal for Marie is to add more fruit & vegetables, then gradually replace the muffin, by "adding more & crowding out"

-We came up with a plan, using the small step approach.
-For the first few days, have the muffin, but add some berries.
+For the first few days, she had the muffin, but add some berries.
 After a few more days, cut the muffin in half (in advance) and pop it away for tomorrow.
 Add some berries, eat half the muffin and enjoy.

 Each day, the additions varied, sometimes carrots, 4-5 nuts, etc.

-The new variety in morning tea, meant Marie sometimes didn't have the muffin, but chose hummus and veggies, or a tablespoon of natural yoghurt with 1/4 sliced apple and 4 walnuts
+The new variety in morning tea, meant Marie sometimes didn't have the muffin, but chose hummus and veggies, or a tablespoon of natural yoghurt with 1/4 sliced apple and 4 walnuts or made a smoothie.

 Visualise yourself having more energy and positivity